Andersang/Panopticon-Release/README.md

 - Real-time file system monitoring
 - Local storage: all data stored in ```documents/Panopticon``` (settings, Python environment, saved searches) and within your library directories (processed indexes)

+## Important Notice

+Panopticon creates and maintains essential data in two locations.
+First, a folder named "Panopticon" appears in your documents directory, containing application settings, the Python environment, and saved searches.
+Second, data folders and configuration files are placed within each library directory you add, preserving your tags and preferences.
+Removing these folders will result in permanent loss of your stored information and settings.

 ## Prerequisites

 ### Platform Support